Transatlantic Security Task Force

 Fostering transatlantic dialogue on common security challenges.Confronting Perspectives and Developing New Ideas

-Created in 2011 and led by the GMF Paris office, the Transatlantic Security Task Force (TSTF) aims at developing new ideas for transatlantic security and defense cooperation.
-Bringing together a group of 25 to 30 high-level US and European security experts, strategic thinkers, senior policymakers, and private sector representatives, the TSTF highlights national perspectives and priorities and provides concrete recommendations to strengthen policy coordination.
-The working sessions address global geopolitical issues as well as more topical crises, and their innovative methods foster out-of-the-box thinking and original ideas for policymakers and experts on both sides of the Atlantic.
+Created in 2011 and led by the GMF Risk and Strategy team, the Transatlantic Security Task Force (TSTF) develops ideas for transatlantic security and defense cooperation.
+The TSTF brings together 25 to 30 high-level US and European experts, strategic thinkers, senior policymakers, and private-sector representatives to discuss national perspectives and priorities on current and rising security issues, and to recommend measures to strengthen policy coordination.

 Adapting Strategic Thinking to a New Transatlantic Context

-The format and the objectives of the program fit increasing European and US demand to strengthen transatlantic understanding and cooperation in the security field.
-As both Europe and the United States aim to better adapt their political, economic, and military priorities to their strategic environment, the political consensus between both sides of the Atlantic can no longer be guaranteed.
-The TSTF addresses both issues of grand strategy, such as US-China competition, transatlantic burden-sharing, the future of multilateralism, and European strategic autonomy, as well as more specific and regional challenges like military cooperation in the Mediterranean Sea, governance of the Arctic, and defense industrial competition.
-These challenges are not singular snapshots in time but extend and often overlap, converge, and reinforce one another, giving rise to a greater urgency in reinvigorating the transatlantic security dialogue—and this is what the Transatlantic Security Task Force aims to provide.
+GMF Risk and Strategy’s objectives align with increasing US and European demand for strengthening transatlantic understanding and cooperation in the security field.
+Political consensus is not guaranteed as both parties aim to better adapt their political, economic, and military priorities to the current strategic environment.
+The TSTF strives to forge consensus by exploring issues of grand strategy—such as transatlantic burden-shifting, the future of multilateral security cooperation, and European strategic autonomy—and specific and regional challenges including military cooperation in the Mediterranean Sea, governance of the Arctic, and defense industrial competition.
+The TSTF does not approach these challenges individually as they often overlap and impact one another, giving rise to a greater urgency for reinvigorating transatlantic security dialogue.

 With the generous support of